Aliases for BCL2L11 Gene

 GeneCards Summary for BCL2L11 Gene

-BCL2L11 (BCL2-Like 11 (Apoptosis Facilitator)) is a Protein Coding gene.
-Diseases associated with BCL2L11 include hematologic cancer and burkitt lymphoma.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
-GO annotations related to this gene include protein heterodimerization activity and microtubule binding.
+BCL2L11 (BCL2 Like 11) is a Protein Coding gene.
+Diseases associated with BCL2L11 include Interleukin-7 Receptor Alpha Deficiency and Autoimmune Lymphoproliferative Syndrome.
+Among its related pathways are Apoptosis Modulation and Signaling and Apoptosis and survival Caspase cascade.
+Gene Ontology (GO) annotations related to this gene include microtubule binding.
+An important paralog of this gene is MEI1.

 Induces apoptosis and anoikis.
 Isoform BimL is more potent than isoform BimEL.
 Isoform Bim-alpha1, isoform Bim-alpha2 and isoform Bim-alpha3 induce apoptosis, although less potent than isoform BimEL, isoform BimL and isoform BimS.
 Isoform Bim-gamma induces apoptosis.
 Isoform Bim-alpha3 induces apoptosis possibly through a caspase-mediated pathway.
 Isoform BimAC and isoform BimABC lack the ability to induce apoptosis.